-Restart sshd using the command sudo service sshd restart.
+Restart sshd using the command sudo systemctl restart ssh.

 Then, use the command ip a to note the local IP address of the default Ethernet interface.
 You'll need it in the next step.

 Repeat the process above for the Monitor Server, making sure to note its local IP address as well.